Meneer-de-Bruin/webcurator-api-documentation/webcurator-docs/guides/apis/descriptions/part-access_target.rst

 =================== ======= ========

 | **accessZone**
-| The access zone of a target is an integer with the following values:
+| The access zone of a target or group is an integer with the following values:

 ======== ===============
 **Zone** **Description**